Honoring & Thanking Our Teachers and Classified Staff

 District administrators receive detailed apportionment reports directly from the CDE.
 Union representatives have always had access to the same public data — but rarely in an organized, bargaining-ready format.
 This portal puts that same information in your hands, clearly presented and ready to use at the table.
 When you can point to the exact dollar amount the district received per student, the conversation changes.

-📣 Bargaining Talking Points — Using Apportionment Data
+📣 Potential Bargaining Talking Points — Using Apportionment Data

 Additional Resources